nextcloud/documentation/admin_manual/installation/nginx.rst

 Nextcloud in the webroot of nginx
 ---------------------------------

-The following config should be used when Nextcloud is placed in the webroot of your nginx installation.
+The following configuration should be used when Nextcloud is placed in the webroot of your nginx installation.
+In this example it is ``/var/www/nextcloud`` and it is accessed via ``http(s)://cloud.example.com``

 .. code-block:: nginx